Reviews You Can Rely On

 Noise

-For the remaining 10% of our total score, we measured the noise each chainsaw emitted with a sound pressure level meter from 48 inches away while the machines were at full throttle.
-We also used a panel of judges from 50 feet away to let us know if any saws were especially annoying or gave off an offensive pitch—a survey designed to see how much these tools might bother your family, roommates, or neighbors.
+For the remaining 5% of our total score, we measured the noise each chainsaw emitted using a sound pressure level meter at a distance of 48 inches while the machines were at full throttle.
+We also used a panel of judges stationed 50 feet away to let us know if any saws were especially annoying or emitted an offensive pitch—a survey designed to gauge how much these tools might bother your family, roommates, or neighbors.

 The Worx WG322 and the handheld models all scored best here.
 With top readings of 70-80 decibels and no reports of additional terrible sounds, these models are the way to go if you're concerned about keeping things quiet.
-Shockingly, the super high-performance Husqvarna Power Axe 250i only emitted 82.1 dBa from a distance of 48 inches, making this a fantastic choice for those who need to run their chainsaw in an urban or suburban environment.
+Shockingly, the super high-performance Husqvarna Power Axe 250i emitted only 82.1 dBa at a distance of 48 inches, making it a fantastic choice for those who need to run their chainsaw in an urban or suburban environment.

 chainsaw - sound testing the chainsaws with a decibel meter.

-While most people will generally prefer a lighter saw, weight can help you if you are cutting through big logs.
-Generally, the heavier saws cut the fastest, and the lighter saws were much easier to maneuver.
+While most people prefer a lighter saw, weight can help you when cutting through big logs.
+Generally, heavier saws cut faster, and lighter saws are much easier to maneuver.
 Weight really matters if you are climbing or holding the saw above your waist.

 The inexpensive models you can hold with one hand all scored great here.
 But most of the top models for cutting performance are going to be heavier.
 The Husqvarna Power Axe 350i had the best weight-to-performance ratio for those who want to cut larger logs but keep the saw as light as possible.
 Our top-scoring model, the CS2005, is also one of the heaviest.